ydb-platform/ydb-kubernetes-operator/README.md

 ## Usage

-For steps how to deploy and use YDB Kubernetes Operator, please refer to [documentation](https://ydb.tech/en/docs/deploy/orchestrated/concepts).
+For steps on how to deploy and use YDB Kubernetes Operator, please refer to [documentation](https://ydb.tech/en/docs/deploy/orchestrated/concepts).

 ## Development